jundalisay/superb/junk.md

 thinker
 trader

+4 laws
+1 there is energy (main goal)
+2 energy acquires identity (fous here to avoid 3 and 4 to be self-regulating) 3 energy spreads
+4 energy persists (judeo christianity)

 the inability to think and do research permeates in all sectors.

 The students take a single library and work with that.